Idiot Nation.

 When it came to pitcher and catcher of the week, it just happened that the two guys that won are good chemistry guys, guys who sacrifice, and who understand what it means to win and lose as a team.

-use a lot of superlatives and adjectives to describe the way Adam Del Rio pitches.
+I could use a lot of superlatives and adjectives to describe the way Adam Del Rio pitches.
 Nasty is a good one.
 Del Rio, after having surgery on his knee last season to repair a torn ACL, has come back this year and shown the league what he is made of.
 It's not quite plutonium, but something very hostile and deadly.

-s like a donkey, apparently) is the first YBL pitcher to make two appearances on the bump in one week and win the POW award.
+"Donkey" Del Rio, as his coach and players like to call him (because he just acts like a donkey, apparently) is the first YBL pitcher to make two appearances on the bump in one week and win the POW award.

 Del Rio made two starts last week -- against the Brighton Braves and Medford Mad Dogs -- and dazzled in both.
 Last Tuesday the 17th, The Donkey muled his way to five innings of one-hit ball against the Braves.
 No hits through four, then a "blooper" to start the fifth.
 He didn't walk a batter and he struck out 10 Braves.
 He got the win, as the Bulldogs plated five and held Brighton scoreless the rest of the way.

-eek, on three days of rest, Del Rio took the mound against the Medford Mad Dogs and led his breed past Medford's in a decisive 14-1 drubbing.
+Later in the week, on three days of rest, Del Rio took the mound against the Medford Mad Dogs and led his breed past Medford's in a decisive 14-1 drubbing.
 The Donkey once again went five innings, giving up four hits, one unearned run, and one walk.
 He didn't record a strikeout, but when your team plates three runs in the first inning and 13 after three, the idea is to let the other team hit the ball, so he did just that.

 Total for the week: 10 IP, 10 K, 1 BB, 5 H (four singles) and two wins.